xcp-ng/xcp-ng-org/docs/develprocess.md

 and

-* VMs with high CPU / memory / I/O usage (can be done on linux using various options of the `stress` command).
+* VMs with high CPU / memory / I/O usage (can be done on Linux using various options of the `stress` command).
 Example to be adapted and modified: `stress --io 4 --hdd 2 --vm 6 --vm-keep --vm-bytes 1000M`

 and